yanboyang713/oldblog/chronproxmox/index.md

 echo "############## End of Script ##############"
 ```

+**NOTE**: ERROR: storage 'local' does not support content-type 'images'
 **NOTE**: Useful snippet to clean up the BASH script from Windows formatting that may interfere with script if it's edited on a Windows workstation:

 ```console